Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to

 The Mission Begins

 Despite all the budget concerns and the loss of Challenger pushing back the original launch of Galileo, it finally happened in October of 1989 aboard space shuttle Atlantis.
 Galileo, under the direction of William J. O’Neil, was free to fly after a seven year wait and $1.4 billion spent.
-To help drive down costs the probe used several gravity assists from Earth and Venus and actually went through the asteroid belt twice because of this!
-The Venus assist was on February 10, 1990 and two Earth flybys occurred December 8, 1990 and two years later to the day.
+Modifications to the craft had to be made because the orbital alignment from 1986 no longer existed and so extra thermal protection was added so it could endure its new flight path (which also helped drive down costs).
+The probe used several gravity assists from Earth and Venus and actually went through the asteroid belt twice because of this!
+The Venus assist was on February 10, 1990 and two Earth flybys occurred on December 8, 1990 and two years later to the day.
 But when Galileo finally arrived at Jupiter, a new surprise awaited scientists.
 As it turns out, all that inactivity may have caused the 4.8 meter diameter high gain antennae to not fully deploy.
 It was later determined that some of the components which held the structure of the antennae together were stuck from friction.
 This failure reduced the targeted 50,000 picture goal of the probe for the mission because they would now have to be transmitted back to Earth at a blazing (sarcasm implied) rate of 1000 bits a second using a secondary dish.
-Still, having something was better than nothing (William 129, 133; Savage 8, 9, Howell, Betz "Inside," STS-34 42-3).
+Still, having something was better than nothing (William 129, 133; Savage 8, 9, Howell, Betz "Inside," STS-34 42-3, Space 1991 119).

 Of course, those flybys were not put to waste.
 Science was gathered on Venus’ mid-level clouds, a first for any probe, and also data on lightning strikes on the planet.
 For Earth, Galileo took some readings of the planet and then moved on to the Moon, where the surface was photographed and the area around the north pole was examined (Savage 8).